lennylv/DGCddG/train_1470/prediction_2/Readme.txt

+# For ace2
-The labels of SSIPe and our method are dMutant - dWild, then GeoPPI and mCSM-PPI2 are dWild - dMutant, Therefore, the output of SSIPe and DGCddG need a reverse before calculating the Kendall coefficient.
+Due to the labels of SSIPe and our method are dMutant - dWild, then GeoPPI and mCSM-PPI2 are dWild - dMutant, Therefore, the output of SSIPe and DGCddG for ace2 need a reverse before calculating the Kendall coefficient.

 The capri_t55.npy and capri_t56.npy were calculated based on the graphs constructed from dimers.
 Therefore, the results here are -0.056 and 0.193 for capri_t55 and capri_t56, respectively.